HousenZhu/ECE1724_Project/README.md

 ## Features

 1. **Session Management**
-    - Maintain conversational history across multiple turns using a local database.
+    - Maintain conversational history across multiple turns within a session.
-        - Save user prompts, LLM answers, and also metadata such as timestamps.
-    - Support saving and loading sessions to continue work later.
-        - Serialize sessions to JSON with `serde` for cross-platform compatibility.
-        - Commands: `/save <session_id>` and `/load <session_id>` using Clap for parsing.
+        - Store user inputs and assistant responses in an ordered message list.
+    - Organize conversations into multiple independent sessions.
+        - Each session maintains its own isolated context.
+        - Users can switch between sessions without losing progress.
-    - Allow branching task histories to switch between project contexts.
+    - Support branching conversation histories within a session.
-        - Implement a tree-like structure with `HashMap<String`, `Vec<Message>>`.
+        - Each session can contain multiple branches representing different interaction paths.
+        - Branches are isolated and do not interfere with each other.
-        - Command: `/branch <name>` to fork a session (e.g., debugging vs. testing).
+    - Allow users to fork a new branch by editing a previous user message.
-    - Prevent token overflow by summarizing long histories automatically.
-        - Use LLM to generate summaries (prompt: "Summarize this session").
-    - Track session metadata (e.g., tags, creation time) for easy querying.

-    Session Management allows users to keep the conversation even after they close the terminal, which makes it easier for them to continue from the point they stopped.
-In contrast, simple Rust CLI tools like `llm-rs` do not provide persistent context.
-This  is especially useful for developers who often change between different tasks.
+        - Editing a message creates a new branch starting from that point.
+    - Persist conversation logs locally for inspection and reproducibility.
+        - Serialize session branches into JSON files using `serde`.

+   Session Management allows users to maintain structured and long-running conversations rather than isolated prompts.
+By organizing interactions into sessions and branches, users can revisit earlier inputs, explore alternative reasoning paths, and work on multiple tasks in parallel.
+Compared to simple Rust-based LLM CLIs, this design provides stronger context awareness and greater flexibility for complex workflows.

 2. **Agentic Workflow Execution**
    - Decompose complex user instructions into subtasks.